-“Play energizes and enlivens is.
+“Play energizes and enlivens us.
 It eases our burdens.
 It renews our natural sense of optimism and opens us up to new possibilities.” –Stuart Brown

 Vial is home to around 400 children, making up 30% of the refugee camp’s population.
 The importance of facilitating play for them is not to be underestimated.
 For many, the innocence of childhood was unfortunately taken at a young age.
 Children in the camp have been exposed to trauma in their own countries and during the long journey to reach Greece.
-Living in Vial means an unpredictable and inconsistent access to school, food, friends, family and very importantly, fun.
-In response to this, CESRT runs Vial Games four times a week.
-The program injects an endless stream of energy and enthusiasm into the days of the children and their parents alike.
-It provides a moment of escapism in an otherwise sobering day.
+Living in Vial means unpredictable and inconsistent access to school, food, friends, family and very importantly, fun.
+In response to this, CESRT runs Vial Games four times a week, with the aim of bringing energy and enthusiasm to these children and their parents – providing moments of escapism to the difficulty of their daily reality.

-We often first encounter children at the landings, so when we see them later outside the camp they are excited to see a familiar face in a happy environment.
-As the weeks progress we notice a positive change in their behaviour.
-The Games bring structure to their often chaotic lives and this helps them to feel safe and calm; core to the mission of Vial Games is the provision of a dependable safe space.
-In it, the children are encouraged to develop friendships, practice teamwork and expand their capacity to trust and communicate openly.
+We often first encounter children at the landings, so when we see them later outside the camp they are excited to see a familiar face within a happy environment.
+The Games bring structure to their often chaotic lives and this helps them to feel safe and calm.
+The core mission of Vial Games is the provision of a dependable safe space – where children are encouraged to develop friendships, practice teamwork and expand their capacity to trust and communicate openly.

 Play has a positive effect on a child’s brain and is vital to their physical, cognitive and social development.
-With this in mind, Vial Games is structured into three sections: singing, games and free play.
-This structure enables the children to gain a sense of familiarity with the program, using routine to bridge the inevitable language gap.
+With this in mind, Vial Games is carefully structured, enableing the children to gain a sense of familiarity with the program, using routine to bridge the inevitable language gap.
 We are supported by adult residents from the camp who speak various languages and help with the activities.
-Additionally, we create a space where parents can relax, feel empowered to play with their children and have fun together.
+Additionally, we create a space where parents can relax and feel empowered to play with their children and have fun together.